RuleML/Test-Rebase/README.md

 You can push new commits to your local fork and they will automatically be added to the pull-request.
 If your pull-request is accepted, your commits will be add to the central RuleML/Text-rebase repository.
 They will then be propagated to other forks when Step #1 or Step #3 is executed by any user.
-The RuleML repository will not make announcements of modifecations or create pull-requests.
+The RuleML repository will not make announcements of modifications or create pull-requests.

+*Note: you should not execute the rebase command again until these commits have been accepted into the central repository.

 Diagram
 -------